-Dr. Rutul Shah and Dr. Abhishek Gohel, both NIMHANS-trained epileptologists with specialized training from Amrita Institute, Kochi and Amrita Kochi respectively, bring extensive experience in pre-surgical evaluation and work closely with leading neurosurgical centers to coordinate your complete care.
+Dr. Rutul Shah and Dr. Abhishek Gohel, both NIMHANS-trained epileptologists with specialized training from Amrita Institute, Kochi and Amrita Kochi respectively, bring extensive experience in pre-surgical evaluation and work closely with focused neurosurgical centers to coordinate your complete care.

 If you're considering epilepsy surgery in Ahmedabad, our clinic provides the complete pre-surgical evaluation needed to determine if you're a candidate.